rackerlabs/understack/docs/gitops-install.md

 carefully considered.
 For the purposes of this document no specific choice has been made but tools like Vault, Sealed Secrets, SOPS, etc should be considered.
-This will only generate the necessary secrets using random data to sucessfully continue the installation.
+This will only generate the necessary secrets using random data to successfully continue the installation.

 TODO: probably give at least one secure example